hrushikeshrv/ocw/6.045J/lec5.md

 and write to instead of just one.
 It turns out that all of these models of computation are no more powerful than a Turing machine, because they can be simulated by a Turing machine.

 This is called the Church-Turing thesis.
-It is a hypothesis that doesn't have a proof, and could be disproved some time in the future, but for now we haven't found a counterexample.
+It is a hypothesis and doesn't have a proof, and could be disproved some time in the future, but for now we haven't found a counterexample.

 The Church-Turing thesis says that any model of computation you can conceive that follows the physical